 Your immune system is comprised of cells and organs that protect your body from harmful foreign attackers (also known as antigens), such as bacteria, viruses and germs.
 An important component to this system is leukocytes, or white blood cells, that travel around your body to produce antibodies when an antigen is detected.1

-But when you have lupus, your immune system does the opposite – it attacks healthy tissue, such as in your skin or kidneys.
-This is why it’s called an autoimmune disease – "autos” is a Greek word that means "self."2 In short, lupus turns your immune system on itself – your body.
+But when you have lupus , your immune system does the opposite, attacking healthy tissue such as in your skin or kidneys.
+This is why it’s called an autoimmune disease – "autos” is a Greek word that means "self."2 In short, lupus turns your immune system on itself.

 Is Lupus Cancer?

-To put it simply, lupus is not a form of cancer because it affects your immune system.
-In cancer, malignant tissues grow quickly and can spread to neighboring tissues.
-Though lupus and cancer may be different diseases, it does not mean you can't get both of them at the same time.3
+Lupus is not a form of cancer because it affects your immune system.
+With cancer, malignant tissues grow quickly and can spread to neighboring tissues.
+Though lupus and cancer may be different diseases, you can still get both of them at the same time.3

 Lupus Is Linked to a Higher Risk of Cancer